SmartlyDressedGames/Unturned-Docs/ServerHostingRules.md

 The "Monetization" field in each server's Config.json file defaults to `Unspecified`.
 If you are unsure what to configure your server's monetization type as, then you can leave it unspecified.

-Servers that offer any "pay-to-win" microtransactions (i.e., those that provide a gameplay advantage), such as selling "kits" containing items or vehicles, should use this option.
+Servers that offer any "pay-to-win" microtransactions (i.e., those that provide a gameplay advantage), such as selling "kits" containing items or vehicles, should also use this option.

 ### `None`